 Overarching Recommendations

 The EDCs should include in their ESMPs more detail on whole-of-business strategic planning, program implementation and investment timelines, and plans for continued sector-specific stakeholder engagement through either existing or new working groups.
-The ESMPs should be the central distribution system planning document and any filing in which the EDCs have received or is requesting cost recovery should be clearly described and connected.
-The GMAC and ESMP process represent an opportunity to ensure that the EDC distribution system plans meet the objectives in the Climate Law, coordinate multiple investment streams totaling billions of ratepayer dollars, propose right-sized future investments, and ensure stakeholder engagement and input.
-At minimum, the EDCs should all provide summary figures that show the timelines of different investments and program periods that impact their distribution systems, such as the Figure ES-1 “Key Progress and Plans” included in National Grid’s New York Distribution System Implementation Plan.
+The ESMPs should be the central distribution system planning document and any filing in which the EDCs have received or requested cost recovery should be clearly described and connected.
+The GMAC and ESMP process represent an opportunity to ensure that the EDC distribution system plans meet the objectives in the Climate Law, coordinate multiple investment streams, propose right-sized future investments, and ensure stakeholder engagement and input.
+At minimum, the EDCs should all provide summary figures that show the timelines for how their grid planning and operational practices will evolve over time to meet the Commonwealth’s policy goals and of different investments and program periods that impact their distribution systems, such as the Figure ES-1 “Key Progress and Plans” included in National Grid’s New York Distribution System Implementation Plan.

-The ESMPs should be more clear in identifying and describing the new ESMP investment proposals,which investments are already approved by the DPU, and which investments (and in what quantity) are either under review at a current proceeding, or about to be under review in a forthcoming proceeding.
-Furthermore, the solutions listed in Section 6: 5- and 10-Year Planning Solutions should identify which regional projects are already funded (and if funded, which DPU Order has authorized the funding) and which are seeking to be funded through the ESMP proposal.
-Across the three EDC ESMPs, the EDCs should collaborate to streamline the terms they use to describe their investments and display the investments in a standardized manner.
+The ESMPs should be clear in identifying and describing which investments are newly proposed in the ESMPs, and how the EDCs plan to obtain DPU review and approval of these investments.
+For those investments that are not newly proposed, the ESMPs should identify which investments are already approved by the DPU, and which investments (and in what quantity) are either under review in a current proceeding, or about to be under review in a forthcoming proceeding.
+Furthermore, the solutions listed in Section 6: 5- and 10-Year Planning Solutions should be clearly tied to the 5-year investment plans in Section 7, clearly identifying which regional projects are already funded (and if funded, which DPU Order has authorized the funding) and which are seeking to be funded through the ESMP proposal, if any.
+Across the three ESMPs, the EDCs should collaborate to streamline the terms they use to describe their investments and display the investments in a standardized manner.

-The ESMPs should propose a long-term proactive distribution system planning process for the interconnection of distributed generation, utilizing the analysis process proposals and subsequent comments submitted in D.P.U.
+The ESMPs should propose a long-term proactive distribution system planning process for the interconnection of distributed generation (DG), utilizing the analysis process proposals and subsequent comments submitted in D.P.U.
 20-75.
-Proactive distribution system investments are critical to ensuring DERs can interconnect to the grid at a reasonable cost and expeditious manner to meet the Commonwealth’s goals.
+Proactive distribution system investments are critical to ensuring that DERs including DG can interconnect to the grid at a reasonable cost and in an expeditious manner to meet the Commonwealth’s goals and that such investments to enable DER are cost-effective.
 The proactive planning process should be as uniform across all three EDCs as possible, ensuring coordination of overarching assumptions and DER stakeholder engagement.
 The proposed long-term proactive distribution system planning process for the interconnection of distributed generation should include factors that drive development of distributed generation by enabling hosting capacity in locations that benefit the Commonwealth as a whole and further the state's clean energy objectives.
 Factors should include land use, siting near load, and coordination with infrastructure upgrades necessary to meet overarching clean energy goals.
 Proactive planning should account for existing group studies and queue, as well as creating hosting capacity to meet service territory and subregion pro rata shares of DER development needed to meet the Commonwealth's objectives.
 Planning should account for the lapse in time between enabling hosting capacity and achieving installed capacity.